ulrichSchreiner/vscode-remote-configs/README.md

 # VSCODE remote configs

-This repository contains my configuration for vscode-remove containers.
+This repository contains my configuration for vscode-remote containers.
 I clone this repo to `~/.config/vscode` and then i can create remote workspaces like this:
 ~~~
 {